martyromero/martyromero.github.io/_posts/2021-07-26-i-miss-believing.md

 tags: personal, life, faith
 ---

-I miss believing in something so deeply that thinking about it causes me to fall on knees.
+I miss believing in something so deeply that thinking about it causes me to fall on my knees.
 Since stepping away from the Mormon church I have become suspicious of everything and most everyone (including myself).

 **When I wrote this, I was listening to this song**